 In addition to our main sanctuary with seating for 300, our facility also offers seating for 45 in the chapel, a 2000 sq ft social hall with a full kitchen, and several classrooms and meeting rooms.
 Convenient curbside parking is available in addition to safe off-street parking in our adjoining paved parking lot.

-|President Bob Ott - As many of you are aware, I have been absent from services for the past couple of months due to changes in my work schedule prevented me from attending Friday night Shabbat services.
+|President Bob Ott - As many of you are aware, my work schedule prevented me from attending Friday night Shabbat services.
 My thanks to Vice President Dr. Steve Rosenak for picking up the slack and serving as Cantor and arranging for services to be held at Vintage Gardens as a convenient alternative for some of our elderly and homebound members.
-I hope to return in the not-too-distant future as soon as a vacancy is filled and my schedule returns to normal.
+With the acceptance of a new job, my schedule has pretty much returned to normal and I am pleased to be back.
 My thanks to everyone for understanding and supporting Steve and the recent changes.
 I look forward to seeing you on Friday night at Vintage Gardens.
 If you would like to be notified of late changes in our service schedule, send me a cell phone text to 248-4248 and I will add you to my text message group.|

 |Vice Pres.
 Steve Rosenak - |